1. Main facts and figures

-Proportions and averages based on fewer than 30 offenders are removed as they make data unreliable.
+Proportions and averages based on fewer than 30 offenders are removed as they make estimates unreliable.
 Number of reoffenders, reoffences and previous offences based on fewer than five offenders are suppressed.
 This is to prevent the disclosure of individual information.

+Percentages are rounded to 1 decimal place.
 Reoffences per reoffender are rounded to 2 decimal places.

 Further technical information